 Burglary can generally be defined as (1) an unlawful breaking or entering of (2) a dwelling or place (3) during the day or nighttime (4) with the intent to commit a crime inside.
 The prosecutor must prove all of these elements beyond a reasonable doubt (or the defendant must admit to them) for a conviction.

 Breaking and entering.
 Breaking requires that the defendant use some degree of force, even if slight, and physically pass into a building.
-The breaking can be actual or constructive.
-Actual breaking involves the defendant using force to get inside.
-Constructive breaking occurs when the defendant gains entry by threats, fraud, or conspiracy.
-For example, a defendant who threatens someone inside the house to gain entry.
 Entering can also be slight, as long as it follows a breaking.
-For example, someone who nudges a door open, reaches their arm into the house, and grabs a purse sitting near the door satisfies both parts of breaking and entering.
+For example, someone who nudges open a door, reaches their arm into the house, and grabs a purse sitting near the door satisfies both parts of breaking and entering.

-A person can only commit common law burglary by entering a dwelling house, though the occupant does not need to be present.
+Dwellings and other structures.
+A person can only commit "common law" burglary by entering a dwelling (a home), though the occupant does not need to be present.
 Statutory burglaries protect dwellings along with other buildings or places, including adjoining occupied outhouses, buildings permanently affixed to realty, churches, watercraft, and any motor vehicle used as a place of habitation (like an RV).

-As noted above, common law burglary occurs when a person breaks and enters into a dwelling house at nighttime with the intent to commit a felony or any larceny inside.
-Burglary is usually a Class 3 felony, which incurs a $100,000 fine and five to 20 years in prison.
+As noted above, common law burglary occurs when a person breaks and enters into a dwelling house at night with the intent to commit a felony or any larceny inside.
+Common law burglary is usually a Class 3 felony, which incurs a $100,000 fine and five to 20 years in prison.
 However, the offense increases to a Class 2 felony when the defendant is armed with a deadly weapon at the time of entry.
 A Class 2 felony carries penalties of 20 years to life in prison and a $100,000 fine.